A Measurement of Proton, Deuteron, Triton and Alpha Particle Emission after Nuclear Muon Capture on Al, Si and Ti with the AlCap Experiment: The AlCap Experiment

 \subsubsection{Readout and Data Acquisition}

-A trigger-less, MIDAS-based~\cite{MIDAS}, data acquisition (DAQ) system collected data in 10-minute runs, composed of \SI{100}{ms} blocks.
+A trigger-less, MIDAS-based~\cite{MIDAS, midas2}, data acquisition system collected data in 10-minute runs, composed of \SI{100}{ms} blocks.
 Amplified signals from every detector that went above a specified threshold were read out and analyzed by waveform digitizers (WFDs).
 The deadtime between the blocks was negligible.
 The sample rates varied depending on the digitizer employed, and were operated at stepped-down multiples of a \SI{500}{MHz} global clock.

-The silicon detectors were connected to Mesytec~\cite{mesytec} amplifier modules.
+The silicon detectors were connected to either an MSI-8 or an MPRS-16 Mesytec amplifier module~\cite{mesytec-msi8, mesytec-mpr16}.
 Each included a built-in charge-sensitive preamplifier, shaping amplifier, and timing filter amplifier.
 The thick silicon detectors (SiR2, SiR3, and SiL2) and channels from the quadrant detectors (SiR1 and SiT) were connected to MSI-8 modules.
 The 16 channels from SiL1 were connected to a similar MPRS-16 module.
 The germanium detector came with built-in preamplification, whose output was directed into an Ortec 673 shaping amplifier.
 Because the timing signals from the fast timing filter amplifiers of the silicon detectors had unacceptably high noise levels, the main analysis was based on the shaped amplifier output signals, which had excellent energy resolution at the expense of poorer time resolution (FWHM $O$(100 ns)).

-The silicon shaping amplifier outputs were all connected to 8 channel, 12-bit Struck~\cite{struck} SIS 3300 VME-based WFD boards.
-The germanium shaping amplifier output was connected to an 8 channel, 14-bit CAEN~\cite{caen} V1724.
+The silicon shaping amplifier outputs were all connected to 8 channel, 12-bit Struck SIS 3300 VME-based WFD boards~\cite{struck}.
+The germanium shaping amplifier output was connected to an 8-channel, 14-bit CAEN V1724~\cite{caen}.
 All boards could sample up to \SI{100}{MHz}.
 To completely capture the pulses, the WFDs sampled the silicon detectors for \SI{5}{\micro\second} and the germanium detector for \SI{19}{\micro\second} after the pulse had gone above threshold.
 The WFDs used for the silicon detectors had a \SI{1}{\micro\second} deadtime after sampling a pulse, and so any particle arriving at a detector within \SI{1}{\micro\second} of another particle would be lost.
-The hit rates in all the detector packages were sufficiently low (\SI{\sim100}{\Hz}) that this deadtime was not an issue.
+The hit rates in all the detector packages were sufficiently low (\SI{\approx100}{\Hz}) that this deadtime was not an issue.